Nekojiru

-Chiyomi Hashiguchi (橋口 千代美, Hashiguchi Chiyomi), known by the pen name Nekojiru (ねこぢる), was a Japanese manga artist.

-In 1990, she debuted the June issue of the monthly manga anthology Garo with Nekojiru Udon, which is now considered her definitive work.
+Chiyomi Hashiguchi (橋口 千代美, Hashiguchi Chiyomi), known by her pen name Nekojiru (ねこぢる), was a Japanese manga artist.
+She made her professional debut in 1990 in the monthly manga anthology Garo with Nekojiru Udon, a work that is now widely regarded as her most representative and influential creation.

 Early life

-Hashiguchi was born on January 19, 1967, to a wealthy family in Kawaguchi, Saitama Prefecture.
-Her first spoken word was "idiot".
-Her schooling is unknown but editor Yoshiaki Yoshinaga states Hashiguchi attended a beauty school near her hometown.
-As a student she religiously followed new wave musicians such as EP-4 and TACO.
+Hashiguchi was born on January 19, 1967, into a wealthy family in Kawaguchi, Saitama Prefecture.
+According to editor Yoshiaki Yoshinaga, she attended a beauty school near her hometown, though details of her formal education remain unclear.
+As a student, she closely followed new wave music, particularly artists such as EP-4 and TACO.

-At 18, she would marry alternative manga artist Hajime Yamano, assisting his work by shading in scenes.
-At that time, she had no interest in becoming a mangaka.
+At the age of 18, Hashiguchi married alternative manga artist Hajime Yamano, assisting his work by shading backgrounds and scenes.
+During this period, she reportedly had little interest in pursuing a career as a manga artist herself.

 Career

-While absentmindedly sketching "an odd octopus-like cat" Yamano took interest in Nekojiru's drawings, stating "it had a raw childlike appearance that wasn't filtered through adult eyes - it was cute, repulsive, and cruel-looking all at the same time".
-Using the sketch as a motif Yamano wrote a script and Nekojiru illustrated what would become Nekojiru Udon.
-She was completely self-taught, having received no formal lessons from her husband.
+Her pseudonym is a portmanteau of Japanese neko, 'cat', and shiru, 'soup'.
+While Nekojiru absent-mindedly sketched "an odd octopus-like cat", Yamano took interest in her drawings, stating "it had a raw childlike appearance that wasn't filtered through adult eyes – it was cute, repulsive, and cruel-looking all at the same time".
+Using the sketch as a motif, Yamano wrote a script that Nekojiru illustrated, which would become Nekojiru Udon.
+Nekojiru was completely self-taught, having received no formal lessons from her husband.
 The work was brought to Garo and was well-received by editor Maki Takaichi.

-Her work would experience a surge in popularity through the subversive manga trend during the mid to late 1990's.
-The pop aesthetics and surreal presentation of her work began to appeal to the general public, teens in particular.
+Her work would experience a surge in popularity through the subversive manga trend during the mid- to late 1990s.
+The pop aesthetics and surreal presentation of her work began to appeal to the general public, and teens in particular.
 The couple took any solicitations for work they could get, resulting in an incredibly arduous workload for both of them.

-In April and May 1998, Nekojiru spoke with several editors complaining about the workload and artistic limitations imposed by the new influx of work.
-In a call with a Hakusensha editor, she stated: "I'm tired of drawing manga.
+In April and May 1998, Nekojiru spoke with several editors, complaining about the workload and artistic limitations imposed by the new influx of work.
+In a call with a Hakusensha editor, she stated, "I'm tired of drawing manga.
 I want to quit and move to a developing country with my husband".